2012 Chardon High School shooting

-On the morning of February 27, 2012, six students were shot at Chardon High School in Chardon, Ohio, resulting in the deaths of three of them.
+On the morning of February 27, 2012, six students were shot at Chardon High School in Chardon, Ohio, three of which were killed.
 Witnesses said that the shooter had a personal rivalry with one of his victims.
 Two other wounded students were also hospitalized, one of whom sustained several serious injuries that have resulted in permanent paralysis.
 The fifth student suffered a minor injury, and the sixth a superficial wound.